Code Red Extreme Heat

 Code Red Extreme Heat Alert Information

 The Health Commissioner declares a Code Red Extreme Heat Alert during periods of extreme heat.
 The decision to activate a Code Red Extreme Heat Alert on a particular day will be made before 6 A.M. of that day, if possible.

 Individuals can also call 311 to report specific concerns about vulnerable neighbors on Code Red Extreme Heat Alert days.
 Call 911 if you are having a heat-related emergency.

-The Mayor's Office of Homeless Services will coordinate water distribution to people throughout the city who are homeless.
+The Mayor's Office of Homeless Services will coordinate water distribution to people throughout the city who are experiencing homelessness.